-Meet the change makers.
+Meet the Changemakers

 Co-Founder and Managing Director

 Gerda has a BA in Urban and Regional Planning and a Masters in Development Politics from Stockholm University.

-In 2010 Cristina launched Giving Wings in Stockholm, Sweden.
-The foundation’s work is focused on women and girl’s education and healthcare with a concentration in East Africa and South East Asia.
-She is one of the founding members of Maverick Collective, a global community of strategic philantropists and informed advocates created by PSI in partnership with Bill & Melinda Gates Foundation.She is also an active board member of Afripads in Uganda and on the advisory board ofAcumen.
+In 2010, Cristina launched Giving Wings in Stockholm, Sweden.
+The foundation’s work is focused on women and girl’s education and healthcare with a specialization in East Africa and Southeast Asia.
+She is one of the founding members of Maverick Collective, a global community of strategic philanthropists and informed advocates created by PSI in partnership with Bill & Melinda Gates Foundation.
+Cristina is also a board member of AFRIpads in Uganda and Acumen.

-Beyond her work as a women’s health advocate Cristina is a founding partner at Influence Film, supporting the production of feature length documentary films and growing new audiences for them through Influence Film Club.
+Beyond her work as a women’s health advocate, Cristina is a founding partner at Influence Film, supporting the production of feature length documentary films and growing new audiences for them through Influence Film Club.

 Wendy believes that gender equality is a human right and has long been a champion of the health and education of women and girls.
 She brings an analytical skill set to The Case For Her, gained through a career as a project manager and analyst in the financial services industry.